Skip to main content

 Starting a new build after a draft PR

-If you have previously used the draft PR on a build but now you are ready to merge changes to your code from the same PR, clicking the Ready for review button on GitHub won’t trigger a new build on Bitrise.
-The previous builds will also contain the draft PR related Env Vars.
+If draft pull requests are enabled to trigger builds and a specific draft pull request already triggered a build, submitting it for review won't trigger a new build.
+Any previous builds will also contain the draft PR related Env Vars.
 In this case, we recommend you manually start a brand new build from the website or trigger the CI with a new commit.